Northeast Economic Region Workforce Insights

 Key Local Labour Market Insights

-• Total local employment reached 3,000 in June 2025, it grew by 80 jobs from May and increased by 20 jobs year-over-year.
+• Total local employment stands at 2,820 in November 2025, it expanded by 40 jobs from October and gained 110 jobs year-over-year.

-• The local employment rate is 68.5%.
-It rose of 1.6 percentage points from May and expanded by 0.1 percentage points from same month last year.
+• The local employment rate is 63.2%.
+It expanded of 0.7 percentage points from October and increased by 0.5 percentage points from same month last year.

-• Local unemployment rate stands at 6.4%.
-It fell by 0.3 percentage points month-over-month, and expanded by 0.1 percentage points year-over-year.
+• Local unemployment rate reached 6.0%.
+It fell by 0.1 percentage points month-over-month, and increased by 0.2 percentage points year-over-year.

 Employment Trends

-Total employment in June 2025 was 3,000, showing a substantial increase of 80. against June, employment levels showed an uptick of 20, indicating growth.
+Total employment in November 2025 was 2,820, showing a modest increase of 40. against November, employment levels expanded by 110, indicating growth.

 Scroll down to explore more data